deepakjois/hs-twitterarchiver/README.md

 # Introduction

 This script will access your Twitter stream and create a text file with all the past tweets in JSON format.
+It also supports updating of the text file in subsequent runs.

 The Twitter API currently limits access to a maximum of 3200 tweets in your timeline.
 Hence if you have tweeted more often than that, you will not be able